pragunbhutani/dbt-llm-agent/README.md

 - **dbt Integration**: Seamlessly integrates with dbt projects by parsing `manifest.json` artifacts from dbt Cloud runs or local `dbt compile` output, or directly from source code.
 Supports dbt's model selection syntax (`--select`, `--exclude`) for targeted operations.
 - **Postgres with pgvector**: Uses PostgreSQL and the `pgvector` extension to efficiently store dbt metadata, generated documentation, and vector embeddings for fast retrieval and semantic search.
 Compatible with managed services like Supabase Postgres.
 - **Question & Feedback Tracking**: Logs all questions, answers, and user feedback (useful/not useful, corrections) to enable continuous learning and improvement of the agent's performance.
+- **Slack Integration**: Interact with Ragstar directly within your Slack workspace using the built-in Slackbot.
 - **Extensible Architecture**: Built with modular components for easy extension and customization.
-- **Coming Soon: Slack Integration**: Interact with Ragstar directly within your Slack workspace.

 ## Use Cases